 Solicitors' Free Advice On Bone Fractures Call 0800 158 2454

-Solicitors Claiming Compensation For Broken Ankles
+Claiming Compensation For Broken Ankle Injuries

 The ankle joint represents the intersection of the tibia and fibula bones in the lower leg, and the talus bone which connects the lower leg to the foot.
 The ankle serves the dual purposes of supporting the body while standing up, and facilitating walking and running.
 A simple break will involve some time in plaster with the use of crutches, and the bones will realign and heal naturally in a matter of weeks.
 Complicated ankle fractures are likely to require surgery, and the recovery time will extend to months.
 These include:

-Broken Ankle Accidents At Work
+Compensation For Broken Ankle Accidents At Work

 Broken Ankle Treatment & Complications